 Although MacAtoZ has a nifty office, many job functions can be accomplished remotely, and we are set up to allow employees to work from whatever location works best in accomplishing their duties.

-Although client meetings and visits require a professional, “business casual” level of dress, employees are welcome to wear casual attire in the office (and whatever they like if they’re working remotely).
+Although client meetings (in person and remote) require a professional, “business casual” level of dress, employees are welcome to wear casual attire in the office.

 MacAtoZ offers a SIMPLE IRA for employees that matches 100% dollar-for-dollar up to 3% of an employee’s salary that is contributed, pre-tax, into the plan.